-Toothsome Chocolate Emporium At Universal CityWalk Fails Health Inspection WIth Roaches In Kitchen
+Toothsome Chocolate Emporium At Universal CityWalk Fails Health Inspection With Roaches In Kitchen

 Two other restaurants in Central Florida were temporarily closed for failed health inspections last week.
 One was a Hot Dog Station 4 at the Orlando International Premium Outlets mall and a CiCi’s Pizza at 7437 International Drive.

 The Toothsome Chocolate Emporium & Savory Feast Kitchen has since been classified as a “Risk Level 2” dining location after the failed health inspection.
 That simply means it will be visited more often and have more inspections than locations with clean health records.
-Universal Orlando stands by its claims that health and safety is important at all its park and CityWalk dining locations, especially after this most recent incident.
+Universal Orlando stands by its claims that health and safety are important at all its park and CityWalk dining locations, especially after this most recent incident.